solidity-labs-io/forge-proposal-simulator/docs/guides/customizing-proposal.md

             executionChain == ProposalExecutionChain.ETH
                 ? actions[0].arguments
                 : abi.encode( // these are the retryable data params
-                        // the inbox we want to use, should be arb one or nova inbox,
+                        // the inbox contract used, should be arb one or nova inbox,
                         addresses.getAddress("ARBITRUM_L2_UPGRADE_EXECUTOR"), // the upgrade executor on the l2 network
                         0, // no value in this upgrade